dsc-courses/dsc80-2023-fa/syllabus.md

 quarter.
 Each lab assignment will consist of a mixture of coding and free response questions.
 Coding questions will ask you to fill in the body of a function.
-Public tests are usually provided so that you can make sure that you\'re on the right track (*similar to* DSC 20), however, your submission will be graded using a private autograder with hidden tests.
+Public tests are usually provided so that you can make sure that you\'re on the right track (_similar to_ DSC 20), however, your submission will be graded using a private autograder with hidden tests.

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
-Labs will typically be released on Tuesdays and due on **Mondays** at 11:59PM (except in holiday weeks, in which case they'll be due on Wednesdays at 4PM).
+Labs will be released on Tuesdays and due on **Mondays** at 11:59PM.

 You will access labs (and projects) by pulling the course GitHub repository.